-Click here to download the 2019-2020 Quesnel Recycling Guide.
+Click here to download the 2021-2022 City of Quesnel Recycling Guide.
 The Recycling Guide outlines how to sort your recycling, shows what is not accepted, and includes a collection calendar.
 You can also download the Recycle BC app from Google Play or the iTunes App Store to access your collection schedule online, search for depots, and sign up for reminders.

 Use our address search tool to view your curbside recycling collection schedule and nearest Recycle BC depots.
 You can also sign up for reminders and import your schedule into your online calendar.

-- Use the other blue box for containers (plastic, aluminum, steel, etc.) and paper cups and cartons (coffee cups, milk cartons etc.).
+- Use one blue box for containers (plastic, aluminum, steel, etc.) and paper cups and cartons (coffee cups, cartons for soup or ice cream, etc.).

 If you regularly have more recycling than your boxes can accommodate, you might want to purchase another blue recycling box, as long as the container is similar in size and shape to your existing ones.
 Most hardware stores carry blue boxes of different sizes.
 You can also purchase a new container by contacting Emterra Environmental at firstname.lastname@example.org or 250-992-2626.